joelquinones2007/WHSTechNotes/journal.md

 |Kayla|	GMC Sierr| Fixed Wrong Problem|
 |Bart|		Toyota Corolla |Left Stains On Carpet|
 |Harrison| Subaru Forester |Left The Oil Cap Off|
+# february 18, 2025
+how the body works and I find the mind in the body the most intresting etc